Gigaspaces/xap-docs/site/content/xap/12.2/started/faq.markdown

 **Q: What version should I download, and  where can I find it?**

-A: You should download the XAP In-Memory Data Grid package for version 12.2, from here: [https://www.gigaspaces.com/download-center](https://www.gigaspaces.com/download-center).
+A: You should download the XAP In-Memory Data Grid package for version 12.2, from {{%exurl "here""https://www.gigaspaces.com/download-center"%}}.

 **Q: Do I need a new license?**